apache/mxnet/docs/tutorials/python/mnist.md

               num_epoch=10)  # train at most 10 data passes
 ```

-## Convolutional Neural Networks
+## Convolutional Neural Network

 Earlier we briefly touched on the drawback with MLP where the first fully-connected layer simply reshapes the image into a 784-dimensional vector during training.
 This discards the fact that pixels in the image have a strong spatial correlation along both horizontal and vertical dimensions.
 A convolutional neural network (CNN) aims to address this drawback by using a more structured weight *W* representation.
-Instead of flattening the image and doing a simple matrix-matrix multiplication, it employs one or more convolutional layers that each perform a 2-D convolution on the input image to obtain the output.
+Instead of flattening the image and doing a simple matrix-matrix multiplication, it employs one or more convolutional layers that each performs a 2-D convolution on the input image to obtain the output.

 Besides the convolutional layer, another major change of the convolutional
 neural network is the addition of pooling layers.
 A pooling layer reduces a